 But the good news is there are some simple steps you can take to help keep your plumbing in good working order and avoid an expensive bill or making an insurance claim.

 How to reduce the risk of burst or frozen pipes

-- Know where your water shut-off valve (stopcock) is in case of emergency.
-Test the valve to make sure it can be turned off quickly and easily.
+- Make sure you know where your water shut-off valve (stopcock) is in case of emergency.
+Test it to make sure it can be turned off quickly and easily.

-- If you have any dripping taps, replace the washers.
+- If you have any dripping taps, you might need to replace the washers.
 If dripping taps freeze they can block your pipe and cause damage.

 - Check plumbing joints and pipes for any signs of freezing.
-If you spot any damage call a plumber if you can, to avoid it getting worse.
+If you spot any damage, it’s best to call a plumber if you can, to avoid it getting worse.

 How to react if a pipe freezes

-If you manage to identify a frozen pipe before it bursts, you need to act promptly: turn off the water supply and the stopcock in the cold-water tank.
-To avoid further damage, make sure that anything that has frozen around the pipe is protected in case it bursts.
+If you manage to identify a frozen pipe before it bursts, then turn off the water supply and the stopcock in the cold-water tank (if you have one, it is often found in the loft).

 What to do if you do have a burst pipe